julp/haytni/guides/installation.md

 end
 ```

+Note for Phoenix >= 1.7: Haytni (still) relies (on purpose) on route helpers, make sure to enable them (they are disabled by default) in the file your_app/lib/your_app_web.ex by changing the line `use Phoenix.Router, helpers: false` into `use Phoenix.Router, helpers: true`

 ## Emails

 This is only required by plugins which send emails (as of right now: Confirmable, Lockable, Recoverable and Invitable plugins) else Haytni's `:mailer` option can be omitted or set to `nil`.